Thomas Hennessy (American football): Professional career

+Pre-draft

-Hennessy was rated the 19th long snapper in the 2017 NFL Draft by NFLDraftScout.com.
+Hennessy was rated the 19th long snapper in the 2017 NFL draft by NFLDraftScout.com.

 Indianapolis Colts

 After going undrafted, Hennessy signed with the Indianapolis Colts on May 4, 2017.

 New York Jets

 On August 28, 2017, Hennessy was traded to the New York Jets for safety Ronald Martin.

-On October 5, 2019, Hennessy signed a four-year, $4.4 million contract extension with the Jets.
+On October 5, 2019, Hennessy signed a four-year contract extension with the Jets.

+On April 28, 2023, Hennessy signed a four-year contract extension with the Jets.

 Personal life

 Thomas Hennessy grew up in Bardonia, New York.
-His brother, Matthew Hennessy, plays center for the Atlanta Falcons.
-Thomas and his brother grew up New York Giants fans.
+His brother, Matthew Hennessy, is also an NFL player.
+Thomas and his brother grew up as New York Giants fans.
 In 2019, he married former Duke volleyball player, Christina Vucich Hennessy.